 For all those cold lovers, cryotherapy is just for you.
 Bringing the body temperature down (to a certain degree of course) at the cellular level has useful therapeutic gains.
 Using ice as a therapeutic treatment is beneficial to reduce pain, muscle spasm, reduces fatigue, helps with the management of inflammation, spasticity, and edema, as well as reduces fever.
 As per research, cold treatment is significantly effective in patients with Multiple Sclerosis.

-Cryotherapy can be used in form of cold packs, ice packs, ice massage, or gel – filled packs.
+Cryotherapy can be used in the form of cold packs, ice packs, ice massage, or gel-filled packs.

 This is another pain management method.
 Contradictory to the treatment methods defined above, Iontophoresis introduces the medicines directly into the affected area with the use of electrical channels.